-To make sure we only use the latest information available to PEAKS, if we already have PEAKS installed on our system, we must uninstall it before proceeding.
+If we already have PEAKS installed on our system, we must uninstall it before proceeding.

 - 1. Close all programs that are currently running and end all non-system tasks. - 2.
-Insert the PEAKS 4.2 disc into the CD-ROM drive. - 3.
+Insert the PEAKS Studio 4.0 disc into the CD-ROM drive.
+This is the BSI disk which lists its contents as - PEAKS Software - PEAKS Movies - PEAKS Tutorial - 3.
 Auto-run should automatically load the installation software.
 If it does not, find the CD-ROM drive and open it to access the disc.
-Click on the exe file. - 4.
-A menu screen will appear.
-Select the top item "Install". - 5.
+Click on the exe file - 4.
+A menu screen will appear with the title "PEAKS Studio 4.0".
+Select "Install Peaks Studio". - 5.
 The installation utility will begin the install.
 Wait while it does so.
 Choose 'English' as the language for installation instructions.
-When the "PEAKS 4.2" installation dialogue appears, click the "Next" button. - 6.
+When the "PEAKS Studio 4.0" installation dialogue appears, click the "Next" button. - 6.
 Read the license agreement.
-If we agree to it, we change the radio button at the bottom to select "I accept the terms of the License Agreement" and click "Next". - 7.
-Next we choose the folder/directory in which we'd like to install PEAKS 4.2.
+If we agree to it, we change the radio button at the bottom to select "I accept the terms of the License Agreement" and click "Next".

+- 7. Next we choose the folder/directory in which we'd like to install PEAKS Studio 4.0.
 Press the "Choose..." button to browse our system and make a selection, or type a folder name in the textbox.
 Click "Next". - 8.
-Choose where we'd like to place icons for PEAKS 4.2.
+Choose where we'd like to place icons for PEAKS Studio 4.0.
 The default will put these icons in the programs section of our start menu.
-Click "Next".

-- 9. Review the choices we have made.
+Click "Next". - 9.
+Review the choices we have made.
 We can click "Previous" if we'd like to make any changes or click "Next" if those choices are correct. - 10.
-PEAKS 4.2 will now install on our system.
+PEAKS Studio 4.0 will now install on our system.
 We may cancel at any time by pressing the "Cancel" button in the lower left corner. - 11.
 When installation is complete, click "Done".
-The "PEAKS 4.2" menu screen should still be open.
+The "PEAKS Studio 4.0" menu screen should still be open.
 One may view movies and materials from here.
 To access this menu again, we simply insert the disc in our CD-ROM drive.